Apply for your unclaimed money

 Where money is held in joint names, all owners must sign the application form.

-For claims totalling less than $10,000, supporting documents can be copies, except for probate documents, letters of administration, powers of attorney, death certificates and wills, which must be certified copies.
+For claims totalling less than $10,000, supporting documents can be copies, except for probate documents, letters of administration, powers of attorney, death certificates, wills and international identification, which must be certified copies.

 For claims exceeding $10,000, all supporting documents must be original or certified copies.